 fuel cell then powers a traction motor to drive a vehicle’s

 wheels or propellers, or whatever device you may be powering.

 At the anode, hydrogen is separated into ions and electrons using platinum or similar catalyst.
 The electrons travel through an external circuit, generating the required amount of power, while the ions pass through the electrolyte to the cathode where, with the help of another catalyst, they join with oxygen atoms to produce water.

 If we want a practical solution to begin within the next 10 years, in 2030, hydrogen has many obstacles to overcome, where battery exchange recharging by swapping packs is already making headway in China and India, and is sure to become more popular as a way of instantly recharging EV's and also load levelling generation from solar and wind electricity.

-One potential solution under development is a Dual Fuel service station where energy packs can include hydrogen as the storage medium.
+One potential solution under development is a Dual Fuel service station where energy packs can include ammonia, hydrogen and methanol as the storage medium.
 With such a system, instead of competing with batteries, hydrogen interests can work alongside battery concerns to build a comprehensive transport infrastructure.

 Please use our A-Z INDEX to navigate this site

 This website is provided on a free basis to promote zero emission transport in Europe and Internationally.
 Copyright © Climate Change Trust 2022.
 Solar Studios, BN271RF, United Kingdom.